 |Dress or fabric?
 Fabric!|

 Yes you could wear them outdoors as a matching shorts and blouse set, but for me - lounging will suffice!
 Proud of these as they are so comfortable - a perfect fit, and also quality fabric to wear.
-I will wear them in Manchester. techno techno techno!!
 The original maxi dress, chair attacked by white blood cells:

 |Gold postbox, Henley|